Beijing |

 #1 - Economy.

-Say what you want and quote all leading economists about imminent collapse of the Chinese economy, I personally was very much impressed by the leap which took only 7 years to bring China to that!
+I personally was very much impressed by the leap which took only 7 years to bring China

 In my estimates based on average GNP growth over the last 20 years, China GNP will exceed USA GNP in just another 17 years.
 Today Chinese GNP is 1/3rd of USA.